A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Background and Preliminaries

-While we will briefly look at separably closed sets in the context of the Baire Category theorem (see Section 3.1), most of this paper will be concerned with standard and pruned closed sets (i.e. those which are represented by trees).
+While we will briefly look at separably closed sets in the context of the Baire Category theorem (see Section~\ref{ssec:bct}), most of this paper will be concerned with standard and pruned closed sets (i.e. those which are represented by trees).
 These representations provide a natural way of approximating the sets' measure, as we will demonstrate in the following subsection.
 If we are given a particular tree representation for a standard/pruned closed set $F$, we would like a way to code the set of all nontrivial closed subsets of $F$.
-It turns out that this can also be done using a tree.
+This can be done using trees, too.

-Before we introduce this representation, we observe that there is a standard (computable) bijection between $\omega$ and $2^{<\omega}$ which enumerates the elements of $2^{<\omega}$ first by length and then lexicographically.
-For example, the first few elements of this enumeration are
+We fix a standard bijection between $\N$ and $\Str$ which enumerates the elements of $\Str$ first by length and then lexicographically.
+(It is straightforward to verify that this exists in $\RCA_0$.)

-Throughout the rest of this paper, we freely identify the elements of $2^{<\omega}$ with their counterparts in $\omega$ under this bijection, letting the meaning be clear from context.
-In light of this bijection, we also introduce some useful notation.

-\begin{definition} Given an element $X \in 2^{\omega}$ and a natural number $n \in \omega$, we let $X^{\leq n}$ denote the initial segment of $X$ with length $2^{n+1}-1$.
-If a finite string $\nu \in 2^{<\omega}$ is such that $|\nu| \geq 2^{n+1} - 1$, then we use the notation $\nu^{\leq n}$ similarly. \end{definition}
+\begin{definition} Given an element $X \in \Cant$ and a natural number $n \in \N$, we let $X^{\leq n}$ denote the initial segment of $X$ with length $2^{n+1}-1$.
+If a finite string $\nu \in \Str$ is such that $|\nu| \geq 2^{n+1} - 1$, then we use the notation $\nu^{\leq n}$ similarly. \end{definition}

 This notation is convenient since $X^{\leq n}(\sigma)$ will be defined for a particular $\sigma$ (under the bijection mentioned above) if and only if $|\sigma| \leq n$.